seed-labs/seed-emulator/examples/blockchain/D20_ethereum_faucet/README.md

   sends out transactions to the blockchain.
 We just need to provide the name of an existing eth node, but we need to make sure that the eth node has enabled the http connection (otherwise, it cannot accept external requests).
-- `balance`: the initial balance (ETH) of the account used by the faucet server.
+- `balance`: set the initial balance (ETH) of the account used by the faucet server.
+  This account will be created during the build time and be added to the genesis block.

 ```python
 e5 = blockchain.createNode("poa-eth5").enableGethHttp()